samiabd8/samiabd8.github.io/contents/publications.md

 - Sieve-Based Uniform Inference for Semiparametric Models Under Weak Dependence.
 (In progress)

+- Order Flows in Global Natural Gas Markets: A Comparative Study of Henry Hub and TTF.
+(In progress, with N. Gradojevic)

-- Inference in Dynamic Discrete Choice Models via Kolmogorov-Arnold Sieve Networks (In progress)
+- Options Pricing via Penalized Sieve Neural Networks.
+(In progress, with N. Gradojevic)